-In order to combat the limitations of the more conventional approaches to reconstructing transient solutions, this paper explores the use of two types of machine learning (ML) models to aid the process of obtaining solutions within an acceptable margin of uncertainty.
-With the advent of powerful graphical processing units (GPUs), ML became popular in many areas of science and engineering due to its flexibility and the ability to process vast amounts of data within a feasible timescale.
-In recent years, the transformer-based ML models have attained recognition by achieving outstanding performance in various natural language processing (NLP) tasks, as evidenced by the well-known chat generative pre-trained transformer (ChatGPT) chatbot (Qin et al., 2023), as well as numerous time-series analysis problems (Lim and Zohren, 2021; Wen et al., 2023; Wu et al., 2021; Zhou et al., 2021, 2022).
+In order to combat the limitations of the more conventional approaches to reconstructing transient solutions, this paper explores the use of two types of Machine Learning (ML) models to aid the process of obtaining solutions within an acceptable margin of uncertainty.
+With the advent of powerful Graphical Processing Units (GPUs) ML became popular in many areas of science and engineering due to its flexibility and the ability to process vast amounts of data within a feasible timescale.
+In recent years, the Transformer-based ML models have attained recognition by achieving outstanding performance in various Natural Language Processing (NLP) tasks, as evidenced by the well-known ChatGPT chatbot (Qin et al., 2023), as well as numerous time-series analysis problems (Wen et al., 2023; Zhou et al., 2021; Wu et al., 2021; Zhou et al., 2022; Lim and Zohren, 2021).
 These successes in the area of temporal sequence transformation make them seemingly ideally suited for transient inverse analysis.
-This paper compares the performance of the novel complex transformer-based models with the performance of simple long short-term memory (LSTM) model (Hochreiter and Schmidhuber, 1997), which is the ML model type traditionally used for the sequential data processing (Yu et al., 2019), for the task of reconstructing the transient one-dimensional (1-D) and two-dimensional (2-D) thermal fields.
+This paper compares the performance of the novel complex Transformer-based models with the performance of simple long short-term memory (LSTM) model (Hochreiter and Schmidhuber, 1997), which is the ML model type traditionally used for the sequential data processing (Yu et al., 2019), for the task of reconstructing the transient one-dimensional (1D) and two-dimensional (2D) thermal fields.

-The aim of the current work is to showcase the suitability of the increasingly popular transformer-based models for reconstructing transient solutions, a problem encountered in many industrial applications, against more conventional ML models such as LSTM.
+The aim of the current work is to showcase the suitability of the increasingly popular Transformerbased models for reconstructing transient solutions, a problem encountered in many industrial applications, against more conventional ML models, such as LSTM.
+The source codes used to produce the results can be found at https://doi.org/10.5281/zenodo.8208286.